-The latest news and articles relating to Money in Politics
+The latest news and articles relating to Voting Access

 3-26-20 - With democracy reform stalled on Capitol Hill, local and state solutions needed - Op-ed by Cindy Black, executive director of Fix Democracy First - While important democratic reforms continue to stall in the Senate, activists in some states and municipalities are showing there's another way.
 In Washington state, we've created a blueprint to rein in money in politics that can work elsewhere.
 We've shown that a combination of public financing of elections, increasing access to the ballot, requiring nonprofits to disclose their top donors and coming up with creative ways to restrict the flow of corporate cash into politics can go a long way in returning government to the people.

 1-14-20 - Seattle Takes On Citizens United: A new law knocks “foreign-influenced” corporations out of city politics by working with the decision, not fighting it. - Op-ed by Ellen Weintraub, Federal Election Commission - Instead of trying to repeal or ignore the 2010 ruling (two wildly popular options that aren’t actually legal), the council applied it to city elections on its own terms, passing a law that gives life to a theory I put forward in 2016.
 The theory, in a nutshell: Citizens United allowed corporations to spend freely in politics, calling them “associations of citizens”; their right to do so flows from the collective First Amendment rights of their individual shareholders.
 It logically follows, then, that restrictions on the rights of shareholders must also apply to the corporation.

 1-13-20 - Seattle City Council bans ‘foreign-influenced’ companies from most political spending - The Seattle City Council voted Monday to ban most political spending by “foreign-influenced corporations,” in a move that could hinder attempts by multinational tech titans to influence the city’s elections.